Look at our

 - Most sporting goods stores in TX & OK as well as chain stores that sell fishing supplies such as Walmart

-- Local lake area businesses such as Texoma Tackle located east of Kingston that sell licenses
+- Local lake area businesses such as the EZ Mart in Kingston sell licenses

 - Current Oklahoma and Lake Texoma licensing regulations can be checked and licenses can be purchased on-line.